cakephp/docs/en/orm/behaviors.rst

     $slug = $articles->slug('My article name');

-Limiting or renaming exposed mixin methods
+Limiting or Renaming Exposed Mixin Methods
 ------------------------------------------

 When creating behaviors, there may be situations where you don't want to expose